interagent/heroics/README.md

 ## Usage

-### Generate a client from a JSON schema
+### Instantiate a client from a JSON schema

-Heroics generates an HTTP client from a JSON schema.
+Heroics instantiates an HTTP client from a JSON schema.
 The simplest way to get started is to provide the URL to the schema you want to base the client on: